 Drizzle vegetables like Brussels sprouts, peppers, potatoes, and asparagus with extra-virgin olive oil, sprinkle them with a little kosher salt, and roast them.

-Add nuts for flavor and texture
+Add a variety of nuts for flavor and texture

 Make salads burst with flavor and pleasing textures by adding walnuts, almonds, or sunflower seeds.
 See more suggestions on what to put in your healthy salad.